syntakz/hello-world/README.md

 # hello-world
-this is my first github repository yeah . this is my code for testing branch
+this is my first github repository oK this is second attempt to testing github flow